Minnie Lou Crosthwaite

-Minnie Lou Crosthwaite (née Scott; August 20, 1860 – January 13, 1937) was an American teacher who became the first Black woman to pass the teacher exam in Nashville's segregated school system.
+Minnie Lou Crosthwaite (née Scott; August 20, 1860 – January 13, 1937) was an American teacher who became the first African-American woman to pass the teacher exam in Nashville's segregated school system.
 She later became an instructor and then registrar at Fisk University, and was influential in the social life and the education of the city's African-American community.

 Biography

 Minnie Lou Scott was born on August 20, 1860, in Nashville to Frances McAlister Scott; her father is unknown.
 She attended Fisk University from 1865 to 1867 (at that time it offered primary education), and afterward was schooled in the public school system, until 1874.
 Later, she recalled having been at the opening of the Fisk School in 1865; the event made a lasting impression on her.
 She went back to Fisk in 1874 to receive teacher training and graduated at age 17, in 1877.
 In 1884 she married Scott Washington Crosthwaite, who held medical degrees from Meharry Medical College in Nashville (1889) and Chicago Homeopathic Medical College (1891), and a degree in divinity from Fisk (1901).